dotnet/docs-maui/docs/fundamentals/gestures/swipe.md

 ## Create a swipe container

-The `SwipeContainer` class, which is shown in the following example, is a generalized swipe recognition class that be wrapped around a `View` to perform swipe gesture recognition:
+The `SwipeContainer` class, which is shown in the following example, is a generalized swipe recognition class that be wrapped around a <xref:Microsoft.Maui.Controls.View> to perform swipe gesture recognition:

 ```csharp
 public class SwipeContainer : ContentView